-Many beginning crocheters are guided toward choosing patterns that are worked flat (in rows).
-Scarves, baby blankets, and wash cloths are a few of the more common examples.
+Beginning crocheters are often guided toward choosing patterns that are worked flat in rows.
+Scarves, baby blankets, and washcloths are a few of the more common items beginners make first.
 These are all wonderful projects, but you don’t have to be limited to working in rows, even if you’ve only mastered a few stitches.
-Crocheting in the round is easily achievable and will open you up to a wider range of possible projects such as hats, mittens, and booties, to name just a few.
-There is even a chance that once you get going you’ll find working in the round to be easier because you never need to stop and turn your work around.
+Crocheting in the round is easily achievable and will open you up to a broader range of possible projects such as hats, mittens, and booties, to name just a few.
+There is even a chance that once you get going, you will find you are more comfortable working in the round because you never need to stop and turn your work!

-Before you go on, make sure you are familiar with the following stitches: chain stitch, single crochet, and slip stitch.
-If you’re comfortable with these three basics then you are ready to grab some yarn and a hook* and move on to Creating a Round.
+Before you go on, make sure you are familiar with chain stitch, single crochet, and slip stitch.
+If you’re comfortable with these three basics then you are ready to grab some yarn and a hook, and start crocheting in the round!

 This is a tutorial so materials are not critical.
-However, a smooth worsted weight yarn and hook size H/5mm or I/5.5mm are recommended for ease.
-Step 5 gives an example for creating simple coasters or trivets.
-For this project, you would need a worsted weight yarn with 100% cotton content.
+However, a smooth worsted weight yarn and size H/5mm or I/5.5mm hook are recommended for ease.
+The tutorial gives an example for creating simple coasters or trivets.
+For this project, you would need 100% cotton worsted weight yarn.

 The first step to working in the round is creating a loop, or center ring, into which our first round of stitches will be made.
 There are a few different ways of making this loop, but for now we will discuss the most common.

 This joins your stitches and creates the needed foundation for building stitches.
 From now on we will refer to this loop as our center ring.